 If DCSI does not grant you clearance the circumstances will be fully evaluated by a committee with representation from both the faculty and University.

-DCSI conducts the checks; the University does not view your criminal record.
-Any emails issued by DCSI to the requesting officer from your degree will only be used for the purposes of managing placements.
+DCSI conducts the checks; the University does not have access to this information.
+Once this process has completed the requesting officer is issued with a copy of the clearances and will only be used for the purposes of managing placements.

 - Australian National First Aid Services (ANFAS)